anntzer/redeal/README.md

 ### Formatting output

 The default output is compact, but not very friendly.
 What about more classic diagrams?
-The `-l` flag (or the GUI's "long output for diagrams" option) is there for that!
+The `--format=long` flag (or the GUI's "long output for diagrams" option) is there for that!

-    $ redeal -l -n1
+    $ redeal --format=long -n1

            ♠
            ♡632
            ♢AKT92
            ♣K7652

     ♠AJ85         ♠T962
     ♡KJ954        ♡7
     ♢QJ           ♢8763
     ♣QJ           ♣AT94

            ♠KQ743
            ♡AQT8
            ♢54